Spain Visa and Passport Requirements

 Passports

-Non-EU nationals: To enter Spain, you must have a valid passport issued within the past ten years and with at least three months left, along with a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter Spain, you must have a valid passport issued within the past ten years and valid for at least three months beyond your intended departure from the Schengen Area.
+You may also be asked to show proof of onward travel and sufficient funds for your stay.

-Spain is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.
+Note that Cyprus and Ireland are EU members but not part of the Schengen Area, so a passport or ID card is required if travelling to or from these countries.

 Passport Note